 The Last Time I Saw You is a series dedicated to those I’ve met on the road, those fellow ships passing in the night.
 For all of the instalments of the series, please click here.
 Please note that I often change details in these stories as to protect and respect the individuals mentioned.

-The last time I saw you, you were driving away in your pickup truck.
+The last time I saw you, you were driving away from me, your taillights glowing in the dawn.
 The sun was just barely above the horizon; there was a still and quiet in that tiny prairie town, the trees bowing slightly in the wind.
 I stood at the window to watch you drive away, and I blew you a kiss.

 We met in the heat of summer in the heart of the country.
 I instantly liked your glasses, your goofy laugh, the way we were both too nervous to eat any of the food we’d ordered.
 I talked too much – I always do when I’m nervous, especially on first dates – and an hour in I stopped myself, apologised for waffling.